prefix-dev/pixi/docs/configuration.md

 pre-commit = "~=3.5.0"
 numpy = ">=1.20,<1.24"
 ```
-??? info
+??? info "We use `rip` not `pip`"
     We use [`rip`](https://github.com/prefix-dev/rip) which is our custom pypi package resolver.
-    The rip resolve step is run after the conda dependencies have been resolved.
+    The `rip` resolve step is invoked after the conda dependencies have been resolved.
     As the conda packages can also install python packages, which are used in the rip resolver.
     Also `rip` needs to know the version of python that is being used.

 ### `host-dependencies`